 - Network asset's thermal capacity issues.

 - Quality of Supply (or Power Quality).

-- Security issues including other reliability concepts such as availability, durability, resilience.

 - Legislative and regulatory requirements.

 - Safety and environmental requirements.

-- The base case includes an economic recession induced slowdown in EV (Electric Vehicle) uptake due to lower disposable income and less favourable financing conditions.
+- uptake due to lower disposable income and less favourable financing conditions.

 Supplying emergent demand from EV and industrial process electrification requires provisions for demand scenarios.
 This must be developed before specific timing, location, types of demand and flexibility is firmed up.
 The provision has been allocated to each region based on current demand and probability of uptake.
 This will need to be reviewed annually and forecasts adjusted.